gsarti/advanced-programming-exam/c++/README.md

 The command `make benchmark.o` generates a `benchmark.o` executable that, if run, produces the whole benchmark data in the form of file textes inside the benchmark_results folder. **Disclaimer:** The execution is serial and it may take a long time.

 The command `make docs` generates the documentation inside the docs folder.
+Adding the `DEFINES=PTREE` argument after any of those commands makes tree printing in console the default.

 To execute all the commands listed above, simply use `make`.
 To remove all the files created that way except for benchmarks data, which takes a long time to be recreated and should be deleted manually if needed, use `make clean`.